Turing Machine

 Many minor variations can be defined such as:

-• A Turing machine that can either write a symbol or move but not both
+• A Turing machine that can either write a symbol or move but not both.

-• A Turing machine with multiple tapes and multiple tape heads However the ultimate computing power is unchanged.
+• A Turing machine with multiple tapes and multiple tape heads.

 n-tape Turing Machine